indmdev/indmshopbot/README.md

       - ✅ Select A Group Of Sales You Made - To  start managing your sales.
       - ✅ Confirm Payment Button - To confirm manual payment for the selected sales.
       - ✅ Re-Stock Button - To Re-Stock the product of the selected sales.
-      - ✅ Chat Buyer Button - To Chat with the buyer of the selected sales.
+      - ✅ Chat Buyer Button - Chat with the selected sales buyer.
       - ✅ Chat History Button - To see all the chats between you and the Buyer of the selected sales.
       - ✅ Update Status Button - To update order status for Physical Items only, order tracking purposes.